jaym-01/RISCVCPU/statements/Cecilia.md

 ## Data Cache

-For adding cache memory of RISCV processor, I was in charge of adding direct mapping cache and two-way set associative cache for a 4GB main memory which is organized as 4-byte blocks, and a direct-mapped cache/two-way set associative cache of 32 bytes with a block size of 4 bytes.
+For adding cache memory of RISCV processor, I was in charge of adding direct mapping cache and two-way set associative cache(without replacement and write policy) for a 4GB main memory which is organized as 4-byte blocks, and a direct-mapped cache/two-way set associative cache of 32 bytes with a block size of 4 bytes.
 - For the direct mapped cache implementation used :
   - A total of 8 sets
   - Single cache line per set
-  - The LRU (Least Recently Used) replacement policy is used
+  - The LRU (Least Recently Used) replacement policy will be used (if have more time)
-  - The Write through method is used
+  - The Write through method will be used(if have more time)
   - Forms 8 entry x 60 bits RAM(without adding U bit)
 - For the two-way set associative cache implementation used :
   - A total of 4 sets
   - Two cache line per set
-  - The LRU (Least Recently Used) replacement policy is used
+  - The LRU (Least Recently Used) replacement policy will be used (if have more time)
-  - The Write through method is used
+  - The Write through method will be used(if have more time)
   - Forms 4 entry x 122 bits RAM(without adding U bit)

 ### Direct-mapped Cache